bruno-ruotolo/globo/README.md

 # globo
-Project where the layout of the Globo.com website was redone using CSS and HTML
+Project where the layout of the Instagram website was redone using CSS and HTML

 <img src="/globo.gif" />